da-steve101/binary_connect_cifar/README.md

 # Running
+The complete verilog, including constraints is included in all_code.tgz An IP block is also available in sydney.edu.au_AWS_VGG_AWSVggWrapper_with_dense_1.0.zip and sydney.edu.au_AWS_VGG_AWSVggWrapper_no_dense_1.0.zip
-The complete verilog, including constraints is included in all_code.tgz To generate, run the script generate.sh, note however it takes a long time (8hrs+) and alot of memory (250GB)
+The complete network with dense layers did not fit on the FPGA, so the IP core without them is included as well To generate, run the script generate.sh, note however it takes a long time (8hrs+) and alot of memory (250GB)

 # FPGA version